Workforce, training and education

 6 Consultants

-Outpatients: multiple general geriatric clinics per week, plus TIA clinics.
+Outpatients: one general geriatric clinics per week, plus TIA clinics.

 The consultants also do outreach clinics in Clacton and Harwich but trainees do not attend.